Mikey Sheehy: Senior

 In 1986 Cork fell again in the provincial final, giving Sheehy an eleventh Munster title.
 A tenth All-Ireland final appearance followed, and Tyrone provided the opposition in their first-ever Championship decider.
-Sheehy scored a second goal to give the 'Kingdom' a 2–15 to 1–10 victory.
+Sheehy scored a second goal to give Kerry a 2–15 to 1–10 victory.
 The victory gave Sheehy a third All-Ireland medal in-a-row.
 It was his eighth All-Ireland SFC winners' medal overall, a record haul of championship medals and a record that he shared with fellow Kerrymen Páidí Ó Sé, Ger Power, Ogie Moran and Pat Spillane.

 Cork won the Munster title following a replay in 1987.
 In the same year, Sheehy decided to retire from inter-county football.

+According to Sheehy, the best player he played with was Jack O'Shea, whom he considered a superbly fit athlete.
+He also mentions Kevin Moran as a talented opponent.